avaneesh2001/SUN-TRACKING-SOLAR-PANEL/README.md

 # SUN TRACKING SOLAR PANEL
- Create a means for solar panels to track the sun :)
+ Create a means for solar panels to track the sun :grin

 ## Table of Contents
 1. [Block Diagram](#block-diagram)